Student Scholarships and Opportunities

 - offer life-changing educational opportunities for students from developing countries

 Monica Plotkin, who is studying Computer Science has been awarded one of the prestigious Ede and Ravenscroft Women into Science Prizes.

 This £1000 prize rewards female students for outstanding academic achievement in science subjects in which they are traditionally underrepresented.
-The prizes are awareded by Ede and Ravenscroft, the company which supplies robes to Lancaster students during graduation.
-Thrilled to receive the reward Monica is glad that her excellent academic achievement during her first year has been gratefully recongised.
+The prizes are awarded by Ede and Ravenscroft, the company which supplies robes to Lancaster students during graduation.
+Thrilled to receive the reward Monica is glad that her excellent academic achievement during her first year has been gratefully recognised.